All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/troubleshooting.md

 **Details**

-By default, Open Hands connects to a running container using SSH.
+By default, OpenHands connects to a running container using SSH.
 On some machines, especially Windows, this seems to fail.

 **Workarounds**